AlBi-HHU/homo-edit-distance/README.md

 ## How to Run the Unit Tests

-Make sure that `unittest` Python package is installed, and run `python3 -m unittest` from inside the clone repository.
+Make sure that `unittest` Python package is installed, and run `python3 -m unittest` from inside the cloned repository.